 It was time, Markos announced, by saying, “Vamos!”

-It was huge help.
-Today would be nothing but up, up and more up, and did I mention we’d be walking up?
+It was a huge help.
+Today would be nothing but up, up, and more up, and did I mention we’d be walking up?
 Without the light, I’m sure I would have slipped and fallen at least a few times, something clumsy people like me do.

-I stayed awake along the entire ride back to Arequipa, which actually included two more stops, one at the highest point along the route, where stood at 16,000 feet and saw the volcanoes surrounding the area, one of them still active.
+I stayed awake along the entire ride back to Arequipa, which actually included two more stops, one at the highest point along the route, which stood at 16,000 feet, and saw the volcanoes surrounding the area, one of them still active.